Lu1zLuna/From-Celsius-to-Fahrenheit/README.markdown

-# Conversor de escala ºC para F
+# A converter from C° scale to F scale.

-A Pen created on CodePen.io.
-Original URL: [https://codepen.io/mrl1ghtz/pen/PoWooPX](https://codepen.io/mrl1ghtz/pen/PoWooPX).
+You can check the website by clicking on this link: https://thel1ght.github.io/From-Celsius-to-Fahrenheit/